-Where Food Comes From Inc. (NASDAQ:WFCF - Get Free Report) crossed above its 50-day moving average during trading on Wednesday .
-The stock has a 50-day moving average of $11.01 and traded as high as $11.17.
-Where Food Comes From shares last traded at $11.34, with a volume of 597 shares changing hands.
+Shares of Where Food Comes From Inc. (NASDAQ:WFCF - Get Free Report) crossed above its 50 day moving average during trading on Wednesday .
+The stock has a 50 day moving average of $11.01 and traded as high as $11.17.
+Where Food Comes From shares last traded at $11.34, with a volume of 597 shares.

 Where Food Comes From (NASDAQ:WFCF - Get Free Report) last released its quarterly earnings data on Thursday, August 7th.
-The company reported $0.11 EPS for the quarter.
-The business had revenue of $6.56 million for the quarter.
+The company reported $0.11 earnings per share (EPS) for the quarter.
+The company had revenue of $6.56 million during the quarter.
 Where Food Comes From had a net margin of 7.99% and a return on equity of 18.22%.

-A hedge fund recently bought a new stake in Where Food Comes From stock.
-Northern Trust Corp acquired a new stake in shares of Where Food Comes From Inc. (NASDAQ:WFCF - Free Report) during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor acquired 14,844 shares of the company's stock, valued at approximately $197,000.
-Northern Trust Corp owned about 0.28% of Where Food Comes From as of its most recent SEC filing.
+An institutional investor recently bought a new position in Where Food Comes From stock.
+Northern Trust Corp acquired a new position in Where Food Comes From Inc. (NASDAQ:WFCF - Free Report) in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund acquired 14,844 shares of the company's stock, valued at approximately $197,000.
+Northern Trust Corp owned approximately 0.28% of Where Food Comes From as of its most recent SEC filing.
 Institutional investors and hedge funds own 18.84% of the company's stock.

 About Where Food Comes From